tuankiet/tuankiet.github.io/_posts/2017-07-19-the-art-of-readable-code-pack-information-into-your-vars-classes-name.markdown

 ## X. When put comments in code ?.

-- Don't comment for short code you can easy understand it. :joy:
+- Don't comment for short code you can easy understand it. :enjoy:

-- Don't comment to explain the BAD NAME :shit: => should fix the BAD NAME :shit: instead.
+- Don't comment to explain the BAD NAME => should fix the BAD NAME instead.

-- Should comment for the logic , how the code flow run example for cases, if else, swith. :+1:
+- Should comment for the logic , how the code flow run example for cases, if else, swith.

-- Should comment to Recording your Thoughts, recording the IDEA of your code. :+1:
+- Should comment to Recording your Thoughts, recording the IDEA of your code. :like:

-- Should include the prefix to TAGGING or MARK the dangerous code example: "TODO", "FIXME", "HACK", or something like important thing in code "USER_UPDATE", "CART_CHECKUOT", "UPDATE_ORDER" ... :+1:
+- Should include the prefix to TAGGING or MARK the dangerous code example: "TODO", "FIXME", "HACK", or something like important thing in code "USER_UPDATE", "CART_CHECKUOT", "UPDATE_ORDER" ... :like:

 _I have many chapter of The series of the art of readable code.
 They will be post as soon as possible in future.
 Keep in touch with me.
 Many thanks._